SCPR/kpcc-data-team/data/kpcc-officer-involved/README.md

 Most data on police shootings is scattered, focused on fatal shootings when it’s available at all and even then rarely contains the level of detail we were looking for: How often do police shoot people who are unarmed?
 How often do shootings occur after pursuits?
 Why did officers feel they had to use deadly force?

-The only agency privy to the details of every shooting in the county is the [Los Angeles County District Attorney’s Office](http://da.co.la.ca.us/).
+The only agency privy to the details of every shooting in Los Angeles county is the [Los Angeles County District Attorney’s Office](http://da.co.la.ca.us/).
 When an officer shoots someone, prosecutors review evidence to determine whether it was legally justified.

 If prosecutors decide not to file charges, the district attorney sends a [letter](http://projects.scpr.org/officer-involved/explore/documents.html) to the head of the law enforcement agency summarizing the facts of the case and spelling out the reasons a criminal case won't be pursued.

 KPCC requested letters for all shootings that occurred on or after Jan.
 1, 2010.
-All but two shootings in 2015 were still pending at the time of publication, so we ended our period of analysis at Dec.
+All but two shootings in 2015 were still pending as of Nov.
+10, 2015, so we ended our period of analysis at Dec.
 31, 2014.
 The district attorney released [359 letters](http://projects.scpr.org/officer-involved/explore/documents.html) that KPCC determined were on-duty officer-involved shootings.
 These documents show 375 people were hurt or killed in those cases.
-We did not review shootings that involved off-duty officers or D.A. reviews of suspects who died in custody from causes other than shooting.
-At the time of publication, the D.A. had not rendered a decision on at least 29 on-duty shootings that occurred during the five-year period we reviewed.
+We did not review shootings that involved off-duty officers or district attorney reviews of suspects who died in custody from causes other than shooting.
+As of Nov.
+10, 2015, the district attorney had not rendered a decision on at least 29 on-duty shootings that occurred during the five-year period we reviewed.

 [Read more about how we did it](http://projects.scpr.org/officer-involved/stories/how-we-did-it/)